unlight/asmt-javascript-questions/README.md

 - Which tools you use to trace them?
 - Which technices you now or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
 - How do you understand that you need to improve performance of your application?
 How do you convince client that you need to do this.

-### Code quality
-- What do you mean by a good code?
-- How do you maintain the quality of code on the project?
-- What development methodology is used on project?
-- What do you not like, that would possible be improved?
-- Which code review tools you know/use?
-Your criterias for good code.

 ### Security
 - Same origin policy, CORS.